nartc/tnc/src/content/blogs/macbook-dev-env.md

 |⌥←|Send Escape Sequence|b|
 |⌥→|Send Escape Sequence|f|

-b.
-Go to `Preferences -> Profiles -> Session`, and check `Status bar enabled` and configure them how you want.
+- Go to `Preferences -> Profiles -> Session`, and check `Status bar enabled` and configure them how you want.
 I personally have: `Current Directory`, `CPU Utilization` and `Memory Utilization`

 ![](../images/status-bar-iterm.png)
 *Status Bar Components*

-c.
-If you want to change your typography, go to `Preferences -> Profiles -> Text`.
+- If you want to change your typography, go to `Preferences -> Profiles -> Text`.
 I use `Menlo 14pt`.

-d.
-Finally, browse to [iTerm2-Color-Schemes](https://github.com/mbadolato/iTerm2-Color-Schemes/tree/master/schemes) to pick a theme that you like.
+- Finally, browse to [iTerm2-Color-Schemes](https://github.com/mbadolato/iTerm2-Color-Schemes/tree/master/schemes) to pick a theme that you like.
 Then go to `Preferences -> Profiles -> Colors`, import the preset that you picked and select it.
 I personally use `Dracula`

 Next up is `Alfred 4`. `Alfred` is `Spotlight` replacement and if you're willing to pay (which you should) for the `Power Pack`, you'll never live your life normally without `Alfred`.
 First of all, we need to disable `Spotlight`.

-a.
-Run `Spotlight` and uncheck everything that you don't want.
+- Run `Spotlight` and uncheck everything that you don't want.
 I uncheck `Fonts`, `Images` and such.

-b.
-Click on `Keyboard Shortcuts` and uncheck `Show Spotlight Search`.
+- Click on `Keyboard Shortcuts` and uncheck `Show Spotlight Search`.
 While you're here, click on `Services`, look for `Search man Page Index in Terminal` and uncheck that as well.
 I will explain later.

-c.
-Run `Alfred`.
+- Run `Alfred`.
 Check `Launch Alfred at login` and change your `Alfred Hotkey` to `⌘ Space`.
 Then you're all set.

 ### 4. zsh and oh-my-zsh